Getting your Trinity Audio player ready... |

-If you’re thinking of applying to the MBA program at Northwestern University’s Kellogg School of Management, then you’re probably also thinking about whether to take the GMAT and what kind of GMAT score you’ll need to be a competitive applicant.
+Are you thinking of applying to the MBA program at Northwestern University’s Kellogg School of Management?
+Then you’re probably thinking about taking the GMAT and what GMAT score you’ll need to be a competitive applicant.

-In this article, we’ll take a look at MBA admission statistics that can help you determine what kind of GMAT score will get you noticed when applying to Kellogg’s full-time MBA program, including Kellogg’s MBA class profile, the Kellogg MBA average GMAT score, and Kellogg’s GMAT score range.
+In this article, we’ll take a look at MBA admission statistics that can help you determine what kind of GMAT score will get you noticed when applying to Kellogg’s full-time MBA program.
+In particular, we’ll examine Kellogg’s MBA class profile, the Kellogg GMAT score average, and Kellogg’s GMAT score range.
 We’ll also discuss how to use class profile information to set your GMAT score goal.

 Here are all the topics we’ll cover in this article: